Simangaliso24/Pine-City-Zoo/README.md

 ## 2️⃣ Calculator 🖩

-The **Calculator** project was developed as part of the **FNB Academy Program**.
-It is a simple web-based calculator that performs basic arithmetic operations.
+This is a simple web-based calculator that performs basic arithmetic operations.

 ### 🌐 Live Demo
 🔗 [View the Calculator](https://simangaliso24.github.io/Pine-City-Zoo/Calculator/calculator.html)